quynhdinh/oj-x/REPORT.md

 1. Use of interfaces, abstract classes, inheritance (Liskov Substitution Principle), composition.
    * The system uses interfaces for services (e.g., `UserService`, `ProblemService`) to define contracts for business logic operations.
+   * The UI of some Admin screens `extends` screens from regular users to reuse common functionality and ensure consistent behavior.
 2. Application of Open-Closed Principle.
    * The system uses interfaces for services (e.g., `UserService`, `ProblemService`) to allow easy extension without modifying existing code.
    * New features can be added by implementing new service classes or extending existing ones without changing the core logic.